barrelstrength/sprout-docs/docs/forms/entries.md

 {% endfor %}

 {# Get the oldest Form Entry from the Contact Form #}
-{% set formEntry = craft.sproutForms.entries
+{% set formEntry = sprout.forms.entries
   .formHandle('contact')
   .inReverse()
   .one() %}